Writing Paper Part 2. Task Type: Article

-- Is the layout and organisation appropriate for a review of this kind?
+- Is the layout and organisation appropriate for an article?

 - Is the language accurate with a good range of structures?

-- Is the style appropriate and consistent for your review?
+- Is the style appropriate and consistent throughout?

 If the answer is 'no' to any of these questions then you will need to do some more drafting!